-I can't sleep without my baby blanket; I fell in love with my husband, Martyn, when we first dated at 17; I am the mother of a beautiful boy named Covyn, who steals my heart every day with the dimple-cheeked smile his daddy passed down to him; I'm a wannabe foodie; I never shoot a gig without carrying a bracelet my mom gave me just before I photographed my first wedding; I get a strange amount of satisfaction in using something until it's gone - a tube of toothpaste, the ink in a pen, a bottle of lotion; I'm loud and my family never lets me live this down; there are few things that comfort me more than the gentle presence of Joey, my female German Shorthaired Pointer; I treasure antique photographs and cameras and I'm thrilled to live in a house built in the 1830s that offers the perfect backdrop to display them; I love camping, the scent of wood fires and pine, and the sound of tent zippers as they open and close; I like to cook, but I've never followed a recipe in my life; I keep a four leaf clover in my camera bag that my Gram picked for me from her front yard; I'm a total freak for patterns and textures; I'm obsessed with condiments and I love cucumbers on my pizza; I'm a travel junkie, but no matter where I go I'll always be an Adirondack girl at heart; I was barefooted and blissfully happy the day my husband and I were married on the same tract of land that my great grandmother was born on on the shores of Lake George; I drink one cup of coffee a day --first thing in the morning-- and I love the hour of intense productivity that accompanies my morning-coffee-high; I love wide open spaces; I spend an embarrassingly large portion of my life in lounge wear; I ask way too many questions; every single time I head out to shoot a wedding, my husband hugs me tight and tells me two things: "You're going to do great" and "Knock 'em dead" and his words ring out in my mind all day long and keep me movin'; I love trees - a strong, craggy trunk, or an interesting bend in a far reaching branch will make me stop in my tracks; I love the awesome power that accompanies the ability to freeze time in photographs, and I have to pinch myself every morning when I wake up to the realization that my favorite hobby and one of my life's biggest passions has turned out to be my "job".
+I can't sleep without my baby blanket; I fell in love with my husband, Martyn, when we first dated at 17; I am the mother of two beautiful boys, named Covyn and Summit - they steal my heart every day with the dimple-cheeked smiles their daddy passed down to them; I'm a wannabe foodie; I never shoot a gig without carrying a bracelet my mom gave me just before I photographed my first wedding; I get a strange amount of satisfaction in using something until it's gone - a tube of toothpaste, the ink in a pen, a bottle of lotion; I'm loud and my family never lets me live this down; there are few things that comfort me more than the gentle presence of Joey, my female German Shorthaired Pointer; I treasure antique photographs and cameras and I'm thrilled to live in a house built in the 1830s that offers the perfect backdrop to display them; I love camping, the scent of wood fires and pine, and the sound of tent zippers as they open and close; I like to cook, but I've never followed a recipe in my life; I keep a four leaf clover in my camera bag that my Gram picked for me from her front yard; I'm a total freak for patterns and textures; I'm obsessed with condiments and I love cucumbers on my pizza; I'm a travel junkie, but no matter where I go I'll always be an Adirondack girl at heart; I was barefooted and blissfully happy the day my husband and I were married on the same tract of land that my great grandmother was born on on the shores of Lake George; I drink one cup of coffee a day --first thing in the morning-- and I love the hour of intense productivity that accompanies my morning-coffee-high; I love wide open spaces; I spend an embarrassingly large portion of my life in lounge wear; I ask way too many questions; every single time I head out to shoot a wedding, my husband hugs me tight and tells me two things: "You're going to do great" and "Knock 'em dead, babe." and his words ring out in my mind all day long and keep me movin'; I love trees - a strong, craggy trunk, or an interesting bend in a far reaching branch will stop me in my tracks; I love the awesome power that accompanies the ability to freeze time in photographs, and I have to pinch myself every morning when I wake up to the realization that my favorite hobby and one of my life's biggest passions has turned out to be my "job".

 Since I was a child my way of seeing the world has centered upon a bottomless and bittersweet awareness that no single moment happens twice.
 This knowledge has always roused a disquiet within that is harnessed when I seize a fleeting moment in its first, final, and solitary beauty by capturing it through a photo.
 This is why I love to take pictures; they allow me to eat up the world within view and taste every moment -- bitter or sweet.